What is Hedging? Is it the Key To Limit Losses?

 The idea behind hedging is to offset potential gains and losses in one investment by taking an offsetting position in a related investment.

-It can also be termed as an offset relationship between both the Derivatives (securities that vary in accordance with one or more underlying assets i.e. futures, swaps, options, and forward contracts) as well as the Underlying Assets (includes securities such as equities, bonds, commodities, currencies, indexes, or interest rates).
+Hedging establishes an offsetting relationship between Derivatives (securities tied to underlying assets, such as futures, swaps, options, and forward contracts) and Underlying Assets (including equities, bonds, commodities, currencies, indexes, or interest rates).

 (Before we continue, don't forget to check out Zelta.io, a platform with zero trading fees* and an extensive selection of over 200 cryptocurrencies to trade.)